Contact Us for support on (800) 668 1238

 More frequent oil changes may be necessary when using your machine frequently in harsh conditions.
 That’s why frequent checks of your snow blower’s oil levels are good practice.

-There’s always a chance you’ll need a replacement part during or right after a snowstorm (after all, that’s when you’re most likely to use your Cub Cadet® snow blower).
+You may need replacement parts for your Cub Cadet® snow blower during or after a snowstorm (after all, that’s when you’re most likely to use your snow blower).

 But in wintry conditions, it isn’t always convenient to buy parts.
 Plus, the part or parts you need may not be readily available.